 These groups are open to anyone in the community who has experienced the death of a loved one within the last year.
 We offer separate groups for adults, children, and teenagers.
 We also offer a series of different specialized groups throughout the year.
 Check our calendar page for dates and times, or call (815) 939-4141 and ask to speak with a bereavement counselor.

 Our bereavement counselor specializes in working with children through this difficult and sometimes confusing time.
 Whether or not the child has had an experience with a loved one on hospice, we are here to help the entire community, regardless of their circumstance.
-Our counselor can provide individual counseling in the school setting, home, or in our main office.
+Our counselor can provide individual counseling in the school setting, home, or at our Community Grief Center.
 Please call for more information.

 The Community Grief Center